 - What is a mortgage payment holiday?

 - Do I qualify for a payment holiday?

 - Do I need to have had coronavirus to apply?

 - Will I need to go through affordability tests?

-- What happens after the three months?
+- What happens after the payment holiday?

 - Alternatives to mortgage payment holidays

 - Will deferring my payments affect my credit score?

 - What if my credit report is wrongly affected?